Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 1 MP or 2 HP (your choice)
-Effect: Increase the your value along one buff/debuff track of your choice.
+Effect: Increase the your value along a [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.
 Description: Taking a moment to shake off a hindering effect.
 This could represent taking a moment to catch your breath, scraping off some fluid that is hindering your combat ability, batting away distractions, a short counterspell, or something similar.

 #### Shove